marcellomaugeri/BenGQL/README.md

 - The `countries` case study on MacOS (ARM) sometimes fails to compile (qemu: uncaught target signal 11 (Segmentation fault) - core dumped).
 If this happens, just try to compile the container again and will work like a charm.
 - The `ehri-rest` case study sometimes fails to start due to getting stuck during the initialisation (A successful run should show twice the following in the log: `SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".`).
 If this happens, please restart.
 - Docker networks can be filled with unused containers, which can cause issues with the `docker-compose up` command.
 If you encounter issues, try running `docker network prune` to clean up unused networks.
+- The `saleor` case study is extremely slow to start (around 30 minutes).
+Future versions could address this by optimising the startup process, maybe by prepopulating the database or remove optional services from the `docker-compose.yml` file.